 Vacancies for Staff shall be advertised upon the Notice Boards and the website.
 Adverts for a Clerk to the Council shall also be sent to the Norfolk ALC website.

-The Council shall appoint a Staffing Committee consisting of 3 Members of the Council (with a gender balance) with 2 substitutes to also ensure gender balance, to interview candidates.
+The Staffing Committee will interview candidates.
 A final decision rests with the full Council upon the recommendations of the Staffing Committee.

 Performance Appraisals and Personal Development Plan

 Performance Appraisals and personal development plans shall be conducted annually in August.
 The Staffing Committee shall carry out the review.